gregbeech/website/blog/2013/restful-api-design-the-fundamentals.markdown

 1. Processing any authentication tokens in the request and construction of a resultant claim set (typically stored in a principal).
 2. Evaluation of the claim set against the requirements for the endpoint.

-If the user does not meet the requirements for the end point, the "identity" claim is missing (i.e. the user is not signed in), and signing in could result in the user being allowed access then return 401 Unauthorized.
-Otherwise, if either the is already signed in, or signing in could not possibly resolve the lack of permission (e.g. the endpoint is GeoIP restricted so depends on context not identity), then return 403 Forbidden.
+If the user does not meet the requirements for the end point, the 'identity' (or 'subject') claim is missing (i.e. the user is not signed in), and signing in could result in the user being allowed access then return 401 Unauthorized.
+Otherwise, if either the is already signed in, or signing in could not possibly resolve the lack of permission (e.g. the endpoint is GeoIP restricted so depends on ambient context not identity), then return 403 Forbidden.

-In terms of passing authorisation tokens to a RESTful API then the only semantically correct option is in the headers; as previously discussed it is not valid to put it in the URL because the token does not form part of the identity of the resource, even if information in the token may be used to select a particular resource.
+In terms of passing authorisation tokens to a RESTful API then the only semantically correct option is in the headers; as previously discussed it is not valid to put it in the URL because the token itself does not form part of the identity of the resource, even if information contained within the token may be used to select a particular resource.
 Similarly, it isn't valid to put it in the body because that's conflating the resource representation with the permissions to act on it.

-Typically if the token is a cookie it will be passed in the Cookie header, otherwise it will be passed in the Authorization header.
+Typically if the token is a cookie it will be passed in the `Cookie` header, otherwise it will be passed in the `Authorization` header.
 Note that if using bearer tokens (e.g. cookies) then the endpoint must use transport layer security to protect the token (i.e. HTTPS).
+You should see this as self-evident.
+If you don't, go and beat yourself around the head with [Troy Hunt's blog](http://www.troyhunt.com) until you do.

-As a sidebar to this section, forget device authorisation or encrypted API keys and the like as a concept.
+As a sidebar to this section: Forget device authorisation or encrypted API keys and the like as a concept.
 There was a fad for this a few years back, and some misguided souls still depend on it for 'security' but the fact is it's not only pointless, but outright dangerous as it offers a sense of security that just doesn't exist.
 Unless we're talking about trusted third parties with pre-shared keys - which we're usually not - then any content a client generates to send can, by definition, be generated by a client and thus can, by definition, be spoofed by a malicious client emulating an 'authorised' client.

+## Summary

+Everybody likes a summary, so here it is:

+REST is hard, and you're probably doing it wrong.

+Don't blame yourself; just about everybody is.
+Heck, if Roy Fielding ever actually reads this article I'll probably be on the receiving end of a frustrated email telling me all the things I got wrong or missed out (which, frankly, would be awesome).

 ## Checklist

 If you got bored part of the way down, or are just looking for a nice TL;DR summary, then I've put together this little checklist for you.
 If the answer to any of these questions is "no" then your API is not RESTful; if the answers to all of them are "yes" then it might be, but I'm not guaranteeing it.

 - It must be possible to use the API in its entirety given only a description of the media types used, and the root URL. _(Failure here means that out-of-band information is being used to communicate information about the interaction, rather than hypertext.)_
-- Clients must not have to 'build' URLs, other than in ways that are detailed by the hypertext specification. _(Failure here means that clients have to assume a resource structure either from out-of-band information or by observing conventions.)_
+- Clients must not have to 'build' URLs or payloads, other than in ways that are detailed by the hypertext. _(Failure here means that clients have to assume a resource structure either from out-of-band information or by observing conventions.)_
 - All URLS must represent resources, i.e. they represent nouns.
 All actions that are performed on resources must be indicated my the HTTP method. _(Failure here means that you've defined an RPC API instead of a RESTful one.)_
-- Any authorisation must be passed in headers, not on the URL or in the payload. _(Failure here means that you're conflating resources and/or representations with permissions.)_
+- Any authorisation must be passed in headers, not on the URL or in the payload. _(Failure here means that you're conflating resources and/or representations with permissions to perform operations on them.)_